ValveResourceFormat/ValveResourceFormat/Misc/MANUAL_DEFINITIONS.md

 Use [VrfFgdParser](../Misc/VrfFgdParser) to extract them.

+## Collision tags to tool texture mappings
+[MapExtract.cs](../ValveResourceFormat/IO/MapExtract.cs) contains various mappings of entity/collision tags to hammer tool textures.
+These are used in map decompiler and to display an adequate texture in map physics viewer.

 ## Material texture mappings for correct extraction

-[MaterialExtract.cs](../ValveResourceFormat/IO/MaterialExtract.cs) contains a list of shader names and which texture files are used, along with which channels they use.
+[ShaderDataProvider.cs](../ValveResourceFormat/IO/ShaderDataProvider.cs) contains a list of shader names and which texture files are used, along with which channels they use.

 This is required for correct material extraction.
-In future it should be possible to automatically extract this information from shader files.
+These mappings are used as a fall-back when querying VCS files fails in some way.